babel/babel-polyfills/packages/babel-plugin-polyfill-corejs3/README.md

 ```

 If you are a library author, specify a reasonably modern `core-js` version in your
-`dependencies` and provide the plugin the minimal supported version.
+`package.json` and provide the plugin the minimal supported version.

 ```json
 {